frequently asked questions

 Yes.
 UK Dining Services offers the same meal plan options as those offered to residence hall students to any student, faculty or staff member.
 Off-campus students, faculty and staff are also eligible for the Big Blue Community Plan.
 For details on all the dining plans that are available to off-campus students, visit the UK Dining Services website at http://www.uky.edu/DiningServices/diningPlans.html.

 Yes.
 The Code of Student Conduct applies to all students when they are present on University property.
 The Code may also apply to student behavior that occurs off campus under certain circumstances: 1) if the behavior occurs at an event sponsored by the University or a registered student organization; 2) if the behavior poses a possible serious threat to a member of the University community; 3) if the behavior involves academic work or misuse of University documents; and 4) if the behavior is considered disorderly and/or causes substantial property damage to the University or member of the University community.
 Please see the Rights and Responsibilities website at http://www.uky.edu/StudentAffairs/Code for further information about the Code of Student Conduct and other pertinent University regulations.

-The Off-Campus Housing Service website offers message boards that are specific to finding roommates.
-The message boards are used daily and get a decent amount of traffic.
+The Off-Campus Housing Locator website offers a roommate matching service.
+You can post a profile, search the other posted profiles, and contact potential roommates directly from the website.
 Some apartment complexes also assist in the roommate matching process.
 Please contact individual complexes to inquire about whether they provide such a service.
 In general, most properties that offer individual leases will also provide roommate matching.

 All students are encouraged to sign up for the UK Alert System at http://www.uky.edu/EM/UKAlert.
 You may choose to receive information via text message, telephone and/or email by signing up at the site.
 The University will utilize UK Alert any time there is a dangerous situation on campus.
 The University will also use UK Alert to notify of University closures due to weather-related emergencies.